New

 For most photographers, the safest setup is simple:

 If one fails, the others protect you.
 That’s the foundation of every reliable photo backup strategy.
-And storage is only one piece of the puzzle — it fits naturally into a broader approach to organizing photos on Mac.
+And storage is only one piece of the puzzle — it fits naturally into a broader approach to protect and find all the photos stored on your Mac.

 What Actually Works (Depending on How You Shoot)